mKlepsch/portfolio/README.md

 Technologies Used

 - Bootstrap: A popular front-end framework for building responsive websites
+- Font awesome: A popular Library of Icons
 - AOS JavaScript Library: A lightweight library for animating elements as they appear on the screen
 - Custom CSS: Custom styles that enhance the website's visual appeal and usability
 # How to Use